 More life for living

-MONALEESA-7: KISQALI + AI in 1L premenopausal patients
+MONALEESA-7: KISQALI + NSAI + goserelin in 1L premenopausal patients

 OVERALL SURVIVAL

-Nearly 5 years median overall survival for 1L premenopausal patients
+Nearly 5 years median overall survival for 1L premenopausal patients—which means MORE life for living

 At a median follow-up of 54 months